Robust Policy Search

 Our lab maintains a ROS package for developing aerial autonomy applications, with a focus on aerial manipulation.
 The goal is to allow users to easily construct application-specific state machines consisting of reusable, modular behaviors and event-triggered state transitions.
 The library includes useful controllers and state estimators that depend only on a generic interface to the hardware and are agnostic to the particular drone/robotic arm/sensors being used.
 The package can be found here and related paper can be found here.

 Visual-inertial State Estimation

-This an ongoing project which aims to develop a system which fuses IMU and camera measurements to estimate the trajectory of a robot and the structure of the environment using maximum likelihood estimation.
+This is an old project which aimed to develop a system which fuses IMU and camera measurements to estimate the trajectory of a robot and the structure of the environment using maximum likelihood estimation.